Generative AI Enables Structural Brain Network Construction from fMRI via Symmetric Diffusion Learning: Introduction

 The close relationship between structural connectivity and functional connectivity has been consistently validated and replicated across numerous studies.
 Previous works concentrated on constructing linear relationships for characterizing consistent patterns between SC and FC, such as correlation coefficients, degree properties, centrality measurements, and so on.
-Recently, deep learning has brought breakthroughs for modeling the relationship between SC and FC using two major approaches.
+Recently, deep learning has brought breakthroughs for modeling the relationship between SC and FC using three major approaches.
 The first approach is to predict FC from SC\cite{honey2009predicting}.
 Previous studies have validated that brain structural connectivity plays a significant role in shaping brain functional patterns.
 Inspired by this literature, Zhang \emph{et al.}\cite{zhang2020deep} modeled non-linear higher-order mappings from SC to FC and learned informative brain saliency regions for PD analysis.
 Sarwar \emph{et al.}\cite{sarwar2021structure} investigated the structure-function coupling by predicting individual FC and proved a considerably stronger coupling than previously discovered.
 Predicting static SC from dynamic FC is more effective and optimal, which is the second approach and has attracted increasing attention.
 For example, Wang \emph{et al.}\cite{wang2020understanding} removed the indirect and modular connections from FC and applied a deconvolution algorithm to predict SC with a highly consistent edge distribution.
 Considering the graph properties, Zhang \emph{et al.}\cite{zhang2022predicting} designed a multi-GCN-based GAN model to model complex relationships from FC to SC in topological space.
-Due to the fact that the presence of negative connections in FC holds valuable information for nueral signal dynamics and physical structure, Tang \emph{et al.}\cite{tang2023signed} devised a signed graph encoder to learn cross-modal connectivity projection from FC to SC, which facilitates the detection of phenotypic and disease-related biomarkers and provides valuable support for biological interpretation.
-However, as shown in Fig.~\ref{fig1} these traditional approaches are based on two-stage in predicting SC from raw brain fMRI, which is inefficient and cannot be widely applied in clinical analysis.
+Due to the fact that the presence of negative connections in FC holds valuable information for neural signal dynamics and physical structure, Tang \emph{et al.}\cite{tang2023signed} devised a signed graph encoder to learn cross-modal connectivity projection from FC to SC, which facilitates the detection of phenotypic and disease-related biomarkers and provides valuable support for biological interpretation.
+The third approach is to model a bidirectional mapping relationship between SC and FC\cite{bi2024cross,zuo2025bidirectional,tan2025connectome}, they constructed a unified framework and make the cross-modal brain network generation more efficient.
+However, these traditional approaches are based on two stages in predicting SC from raw brain fMRI, where the first step is to compute the FC from fMRI by the software, and the second step is to build deep learning models to predict SC from FC.
+It is inefficient and cannot be widely applied in clinical analysis.
 Besides, they heavily rely on manual parameter setting, which may cause large connectivity calculation errors and lower the performance of functional-to-structural connectivity prediction.